EpistasisLab/tpot/docs_sources/using.md

                 )
 ```

-If a specific operator, e.g. `SelectPercentile`, is prefered to used in the 1st step of pipeline, the template can be defined like 'SelectPercentile-Transformer-Classifier'.
+If a specific operator, e.g. `SelectPercentile`, is preferred to used in the 1st step of pipeline, the template can be defined like 'SelectPercentile-Transformer-Classifier'.

 # FeatureSetSelector in TPOT